thoughtbot/write-yourself-a-roguelike/book/generating_a_character/the_title_screen.md

 ## Chapter 1 - The Title Screen

-To begin our journey, we'll first need to learn how to use the `curses` gem.
-If you haven't already, install the `curses` gem via:
+Most gaming journeys begin with the fabled title screen - where we get to see the title of the game once again before we can begin.
+We're going to begin our journey the same way.
+To implement our title screen, and the rest of our game, we're going to need to make use of the `curses` gem.
+If you dont already have `curses` installed you can get it via:

     gem install curses

-Once that finishes installing, we'll continue by examining the NetHack title screen.
-We'll want our title screen to mimic it.
+The NetHack title screen is relativly simple as you can see here:

 ![character selection](images/character.png?raw=true =600x)